dayton-outar/glif/algos/js/structures/README.md

 ### Merge Sort

-Mergesort works by dividing the array into subarrays until each array has one element.
+Merge sort works by dividing the array into subarrays until each array has one element.
 Then, each subarray is concatenated (merged) in a sorted order.

 The `merge` function should add all the elements from both arrays in sorted order in a “result array.”
 To do this, the index of each array can be created to keep track of elements already compared.
 Once one array exhausts all its elements, the rest can be appended to the result array.